 Discover all these great addresses on the map below!

 What to do in Paris's 16th arrondissement?
-Ideas for outings and good addresses
+Ideas for going out, good addresses and activities

 From Trocadéro to Passy, via Auteuil, La Muette and Porte Dauphine, Paris' 16th arrondissement is bursting with great ideas for outings and hot addresses to discover.
-If you're looking to conquer the capital's beautiful neighborhoods, here are our top tips for getting the most out of it!
+If you'd like to conquer the capital's beautiful neighborhoods, we've put together a roundup of the best things to do and see.
 [Read more]

 Enjoy your stroll through Western Paris!